howerj/lisp/readme.md

 ## Notes

 * Arithmetic operates on the pointer value of a symbol, a function, or a cons cell and the number value of a number.
-No type checking is done.
+No type checking is done deliberately to make this as flexible as possible.
 You can define a set of functions that does type checking if needed.
 * To catch an error you can use `(eq '!
 EXPR)`.
 * This program has been fuzzed with [American Fuzzy Lop](https://lcamtuf.coredump.cx/afl/), tested with Valgrind and contains a fair few assertions so it should be fairly robust.
 Out of